-Put simply, influencers are people who have the ability to influence a decision – whether that’s behavioural or buying.
-In terms of online marketing, they may come in a number of guises:
+In layman’s terms, influencers are individuals who have the ability to influence a decision – whether that be buying or behavioural.
+In terms of online marketing, these individuals can come in a number of guises:

-- Bloggers – a powerful force who act as a good middle ground if you have a budget but don’t have the big bucks needed for real celebrities.
+A powerful force that acts as a good middle ground if you have a budget but don’t have the big bucks needed for real celebrities.

-- Micro influencers – the people who have much smaller networks, but are invested in your organisation or brand and want to help promote it.
+Those with much smaller networks but are invested in your organisation or brand and want to help promote it.
 They could be existing customers, staff or friends and the costs to harness their potential are very low.

-According to Asha Constanza at Synergy Creative, who recently spoke at #SMWBristol, your staff are a great untapped source of low-cost marketing and promotion.
+According to Asha Constanza at Synergy Creative, your staff are a great untapped source of low-cost marketing and promotion.
 “If you can find the right 3% of employees who are already passionate about the brand or organisation and are already engaged then they will communicate with 90% of the remaining workforce,” she explains.
 Not only that, but a further 90% of your organisation’s employee network will often be completely new to your brand, leaving a new and untapped audience unfamiliar with your company.

 - Businesses with an engaged workforce outperform their peers by 202%.